 Make sure that there are no obstructions in front of the sensor, also If the sensor is not mounted perpendicular to your target you may get inaccurate readings.

 4. If the sensor stops working when the temperature drops:

 When using WR sensors in areas that experience temperature swings, you may notice false or inconsistent readings due to the change.
-All of our high-resolution (HR), self-cleaning (SC), and 4-20mA parts have internal temperature compensation, but there can be widely varying temperatures in air masses.
+All of our high-resolution (HR) and self-cleaning (SC) parts have internal temperature compensation, but there can be widely varying temperatures in air masses.
 As such this may decrease the accuracy of the reading as the temperature is measured within the part.
 To help account for a more accurate idea of the average temperature of the system we recommend using an HR-MaxTemp, an external temperature sensor, which is used to provide a better idea of the environmental temperature.

 5. Look at the datasheet:

 The datasheet has all the information about the sensor from beam patterns, output formats, applications, and uses to general characteristics.

 The MaxBotix Inc., website https://www.maxbotix.com/ is full of information to help with troubleshooting and sensor selection.
 The website also has tutorials and application notes along with articles for set-up and answers to frequently asked questions.

 7. Make sure the sensor face is clear: